 Owing to the nature of the business, per se there are no occupational health and safety risks.
-Fire safety training and evacuation drill were conducted for employees.
-Additionally, online yoga and meditation sessions were also conducted by the Company.
+For safety measures Company provides fire safety training to its employees and conducts evacuation drill.
+The Company has guidelines to ensure safety of its employees and property.

 The Company has on-boarded a doctor, who visits the office premises daily.
 Further the doctor also provides online consultation in case of any urgency.
-The employees are also provided with an annual medical check-up facility at various locations.
+The employees are also provided with an annual medical check-up facility.